 In the past, when it came to coloured windows, you could have any you wanted, as long as it was white :-).
 Well, times have moved on and there is now a much wider choice available.
 This means you can now choose a colour that best suits your property.
 In this post, I will be looking at how this change came about as well as a look at some examples of coloured windows.

 Coloured Windows – Window Colours That Suit Your Property

-Over the last decade there has been a transformation in the look of windows and doors that are used in homes.
-This significant change is of course, colour.
-Architects behind commercial buildings have for many years selected the colour for windows and doors as this is something that makes a significant difference to the aesthetics of such buildings (you wouldn’t expect to see bog standard white windows or doors on such buildings).
+Over the last decade, there has been a transformation in the look of windows and doors that are used in homes.
+This significant change is, of course, colour.
+Architects behind commercial buildings have for many years selected the colour for windows and doors as this is something that makes a significant difference to the aesthetics of such buildings (you wouldn’t expect to see bog-standard white windows or doors on such buildings).

-The change is such that using a colour is now the preferred choice.
+The change is such that using colour is now the preferred choice.
 As it turns out, grey is said to be the most popular choice.
 Grey windows (and doors) have seen a massive surge in popularity in recent years.

 This change is said to have started with architects in commercial buildings and modern homes which has then been adopted across the industry.
 Showrooms are increasingly embracing colour with the availability of coloured products becoming much easier.

 This shows that tastes and buying habits are changing and it looks like the move towards coloured windows is set to continue for the foreseeable future.